-Brittany D. Friesner is the Indiana University Cinema’s associate director and a double Indiana University alumna with a bachelor’s degree in journalism and a master’s degree in arts administration.
-As associate director, Brittany manages logistics for the Cinema’s various events, researches and develops programming, and contributes to marketing, development, and audience and community-engagement efforts.
-Since 2008, she has served in theater operations each January at the Sundance Film Festival in Park City, Utah.
-Brittany has also worked in programming, marketing, and theater operations for the Tribeca Film Festival, the CMJ Music Marathon and Film Festival, the Bloomington PRIDE Film Festival, and the Seattle and Indianapolis international film festivals.
+Brittany D. Friesner is the Indiana University Cinema’s associate director and a double IU alumna with a bachelor’s in journalism and a master’s in arts administration.
+Brittany researches and develops film programming, leads IU Cinema’s Creative Collaborations program, and manages the cinema’s marketing and engagement efforts, including donor cultivation and stewardship initiatives.
+She has also worked in programming, marketing, and theater operations for the Sundance Film Festival, Tribeca Film Festival, CMJ Music Marathon and Film Festival, Bloomington PRIDE Film Festival, and Seattle and Indianapolis international film festivals.
+She has served on Heartland Film Festival’s Narrative Short Film and Documentary Features juries and on the Grand Jury for the Indy Film Fest.
 You can email Brittany Friesner here.

 Barbara Grassia comes to us with a wealth of experience, including the supervision of presentation for film festivals such as Telluride, Turner Classic Movies, Traverse City, Tribeca, Sundance, Telluride MountainFilm, Bermuda, Dubai, and the Dominican Republic.
 She also served as lead coordinator on the print build-up team as well as presentation supervisor in Southern California for The Hateful Eight 70mm roadshow.
 At IU Cinema, Barbara is responsible for all technical aspects of public presentations.
 You can email Barbara Grassia here